TunChiehHsu/Kmeans/README.md

 ## Input

-A list of points in the plane where each point is represented by a latitude/longitude pair.
+A matrix of paired points and number of cluster

 ## Output

-The clusters of points.
+The clusters of points and centers for each cluster